Parents encouraged to attend virtual webinars to protect young people from gangs and County Lines

 The sessions, due to start only days before pupils return to school, have been designed by St Giles as part of its three-year SOS+ Project, first commissioned by the Office of the Police and Crime Commissioner for Norfolk (OPCCN) in April 2019.

-The 60-minute long webinars, which are specifically created for parents and guardians, are due to take place on the 1, 8 and 17 September.
+The 60-minute long webinars, which are specifically created for parents and guardians, are due to take place on the 1, 8,17 and 22 September, with more dates to follow.

 By the end of each event it is hoped parents will, crucially be able to understand the meaning of the term County Lines, understand the methods used to exploit young people, recognise key signs and indicators and encourage healthy conversations with their children.